SettRaziel/ruby_visualization/README.md

 -e, --extreme  marks the extreme values in a dataset with ++ for a maximum
-               and -- for a minimum, also prints the coordinates of the extreme values below the legend, excludes -c -i             argument: <index>; shows the dataset at index, if index lies within [1,2, ..., number of datasets], excludes -a, -d and -t -o, --options  argument: <option>; enables options, the source depends on the
+               and -- for a minimum, also prints the coordinates of the extreme values below the legend, excludes -c -i, --index    argument: <index>; shows the dataset at index, if index lies within [1,2, ..., number of datasets], excludes -a, -d and -t -o, --options  argument: <option>; enables options, the source depends on the
                argument: file=<filename> loads options from file, menu enables